brettinternet/brettinternet.github.io/content/blog/managing-notes-with-markdown-and-git/index.md

   - git
 ---

-I'd love to tell you that since studying neuroscience in school, things come easy to me since I'm ✨so smart✨.
-However, this is simply not the case.
-To keep up with my peers, I took meticulous notes, read and reread assignments, and I constantly evaluated my priorities to stay on task.
+In school, to keep up with my peers, I took meticulous notes.
+I read and reread assignments, and I constantly evaluated my priorities to stay on task.
 I became obsessed with productivity.
 I was always looking out for the next shiny tool to help me get an edge in competitive learning.
-I've used apps like OmniFocus or Wunderlist to simpler tools like Apple Reminders.
+I've used feature-rich apps like OmniFocus or Wunderlist and simpler tools like Apple Reminders.

 For a while I used Evernote for note-taking, then I tried OneNote, Apple Notes and even Google Keep.
 I left Evernote because they'd seemed to have lost their way with gimmicky features.